 - Internal Linking

 Give yourself your own link benefit!
 Any chance you get to link internally from one of your landing pages to another, you’re showing the search engines that you are your own best reference.
 Now, this won’t benefit you if you spam yourself with internal inks that don’t have any Link Relevancy.
 Make sure the references you build into your copy are give actual relevant benefit if someone chooses to click through and check out the other page.
-Example: “if you like iPod skins, you’ll probably love our leather iPod cases!”
+Example: “if you like our SEO Topics, you’ll probably love our On Site SEO topics as well!”
 That’s a great internal link.
-This is not: “if you like iPod skins, you might want to purchase some car stereo equipment!”

 Outbound On Page SEO Tips

 Anchor text is the literal text phrase used in a text link.
-In the phrase “Check out this awesome jeep video,” it’s the words “awesome jeep video.”
-That is actually pretty decent anchor text.
-An example of some bad anchor text for the same link would be “check out this videoof a cool jeep.”
+In the phrase – “Check out this awesome link building video” has actually pretty decent anchor text.
+An example of some bad anchor text for the same link would be “check out this video of a cool seo strategy.”
 Never, ever do use something like that for anchor text.
 When you’re creating your internal links, or getting offsite inbound links (we’ll get to that later,) you always want relevant keyword anchor text!

 - Title Tags